ucsf-wynton/wynton-website-hpc/docs/howto/change-pwd.md

 [alice@{{ site.login.name }} ~]$
 ```

-Only passwords adhering to the Unified UCSF Enterprise Password Standard are accepted.
+Only passwords adhering to the Unified [UCSF Enterprise Password Standard] are accepted.
 Attempts to update to an insufficient password will produce an informative error message.

-For details, see the [RBVI Kerberos Web Interface], which you can access using your Wynton credentials.
+Alternatively, you can change your password using the [RBVI Kerberos Web Interface].

 ## Verify credentials